Loggingout/SVJ/README.md

 SCSS

-Bootstrap
+Bootstrap (No longer using)

 JavaScript

+TypeScript

+React (New)

+Tailwind (New)

 ## 🧑‍💻 Backend Frameworks & Data storage

-No backend frameworks used on this project yet.
+Using node.js and express.js for the backend frameworks

+MongoDB is being used for company data collection

+Resend is used for sending emails out to clients

 ## 💢 Updates 💢

-No current updates, check back here to stay informed.
+V1.0.0

+UI design updated from simple HTML layout to React.js and Vite layout

+Frontend and backend framework setup

+Contact form added along with the correct routes